standardnguyen/5052/README.md

 core purposes that shape our direction.
 These are the foundational concepts that inform decisions, strategies, and values—more abstract but essential to our mission.

+# ./Problems

+things stop or slow us down.
+They can be hard tasks, blocks in the way.
+Some are small and we can see them well, while some are huge and touch many parts of how things work.
+All need good fixes to help us move on.

 # Meta

 Documentation, Pitches, Infrastructure about the project itself.
 For example, things that would be encourage the development of 5052: UX that removes friction, online suggestion boxes?